 A layer of very fine crystals formed on a semi precious stone chalcedony or agate, is known as "Druse" "Drusy" or "Druzy".

-Metaphysical Properties: Drusy Agates in general are known for being lower intensity stones.
+Metaphysical Properties of Druse Agate: Drusy Agates in general are known for being lower intensity stones.
 They are considered stabilizing and strengthening influences.
-Druzy stones are said to be helpful in self exploration, patience, and in beginning new projects.
+Drusy stones are said to be helpful in self exploration, patience, and in beginning new projects.